-The radiography program will not tolerate any form of cheating in the program whether intentional or unintentional.
-Students may be withdrawn on first cheating offense.
+The radiography program will not tolerate any form of cheating in the program.
 Withdrawal from the program will result and an F grade will be given if students engage in academic misconduct.
 This is a profession you are entering, and cheating is not consistent with professional ethics and conduct.
+Any unprofessional or dishonest behavior of a student may receive a warning and be reported to the Code of Conduct Committee at TCC for further disciplinary actions.